flutter/flutter-intellij/CONTRIBUTING.md

 ### Using test run configurations in IntelliJ

 The repository contains two pre-defined test run configurations.
-One is for "unit" tests; that is currently defined as tests that do not rely on the IntelliJ APIs.
-The other is for "integration" tests - tests that do use the IntelliJ APIs.
-In the future we would like for the unit tests to be able to access IntelliJ APIs, and for the integration tests to be larger, long-running tests that exercise app use cases.
+One is for "unit" tests; that is currently defined as tests that do not rely on the IntelliJ UI APIs.
+The other is for "integration" tests - tests that do use the IntelliJ UI APIs.
+The integration tests are larger, long-running tests that exercise app use cases.

-In order to be able to run a single test class or test method you need to do the following:
+In order to be able to debug a single test class or test method you need to do the following:

-* Open Run | Edit Configurations, select "Flutter tests" run configuration, copy its VM Options to clipboard
-* In the same dialog (Run/Debug Configurations) expand Defaults node, find JUnit under it and paste VM Options to the corresponding field
-* Repeat the same with Working directory field - it must point to intellij-community/bin

-If running the full unit test suite fails, check the run configuration and verify that "Use classpath of module" is set to `flutter-intellij.test`.
+* Open the test source file in the editor.
+Navigate to `flutter-idea/testSrc/unit/...` to open it.
+Do *not* use `testSrc` in the root directory.
+Tests must run using Gradle, so be sure to open the source from the Gradle module.
+  The reason `testSrc` exists in the root is historic; we lost the ability to run tests outside of Gradle.

+* Find the test you want to run.
+Right-click the green triangle next to the test name and choose `Debug <test-name>`.

 The test configuration can be tricky due to IntelliJ platform versioning.
 The plugin tool (below) can be a more reliable way to run tests.